 Occasionally you get surprises at Summer Camp.
 At the end of the sessions on Tuesday, a bagpiper marched into the seminar room and played Scotland the Brave, a traditional Scottish tune.

 The Building Science Boogie Band played every night, of course.
 In the photo above, you can see a couple of new additions to the band: Danko Davidovic, a PhD building scientist with Huber Engineered Woods, and Rob Moody on the sax.

-Summer Camp wouldn't be complete without the annual Crawl Space Twitterview.
+Summer Camp wouldn’t be complete without the annual Crawl Space Twitterview.
 We sit around with Joe in the conditioned crawl space/wine cellar and ask him a lot of questions that go straight to Twitter.
 (You can see all the tweets from Summer Camp using the #bscamp hashtag.)
-Peter Troast of Energy Circle will write up a transcript of this year's Twitterview, but until then, I'll give you these few nuggets from our conversation with Joe:
+Peter Troast of Energy Circle wrote up a transcript of this year’s crawl space Twitterview, but I’ll give you these few nuggets from our conversation with Joe:

 “Passive House is the only place where real innovation is happening.”

 “ASHRAE 62.2: Build tight and over-ventilate right.”